SatoshiNakamotoBitcoin/deis/README.md

 Now that the image files and the relevant text strings have been modified in the source code, you can compile as normal.
 Set --with-gui="yes" to also compile QT.

-More information on why you shouod rum a node:
+More information on why you should run a node:

 https://armantheparman.com/6reasonsnode